 As a graduate of Jefferson, you will have many transfer opportunities to consider and will be able to choose from a wide variety of colleges and universities to pursue your baccalaureate degree.
 Jefferson has agreements with SUNY Cortland and SUNY Brockport that provide a seamless transition for JCC students to these highly regarded physical education programs.
 Students can also transfer to out of state schools or private colleges and universities such as Pennsylvania State, Springfield College, Salisbury State University, Slippery Rock University, Canisius College, United States Sports Academy and University of South Carolina.

-Students should consult with their academic advisor for appropriate course selections.
+Students should check with their academic advisors for appropriate course selection.

-It is suggested that the Students take ART 115 and MUS 150 for SUNY Cortland.
+It is suggested that students take ART 115 and MUS 150 for SUNY Cortland.

-Students must select one of each Western Civilization or American History.
+Students must select one of each Western Civilization AND American History.